9cb14c1ec0/opentaxsolver/OTS_2019/0_README.txt

   RPLCSTRNG_02

 History:
+    * v17.03 (2/10/2019) - Fixed Fed 1040 Sched-2 summation for line 10, and display
+	 of Line 18e on main form.
+	- Fixed California SchedCA540 Line 4 to pull from Fed line 5b.
+	- Added DOB lines to California form.
     * v17.02 (2/4/2019) - Fixed California SchedCA540 Line 4 value, and Line 8 to
 	  pull from Fed-Sched-1.
 	- Fixed Virginia Line 18 subtraction lines.